amandavarella/ApiTestFramework/README.md

 	` !!!
 Test Should be successful !!!`

-# STEP 4 : Define endpoints and account configuration
+# Step 4 : Define endpoints and account configuration

 1. To set up account configuration copy the following code into `config -> config.yml`